the legends of jil & yill

 for hands, percussion, and water

-This quite recent contemporary dance work, the opening night of which was presented in the unusual set of the Biosphere, on the Montreal St. Helena Island, is a little uncommon in the milieu of the Montreal dance.
-The choreography is full of surprises.
-The invented language sequence, the use of the mnemonic syllables of the oral music tradition, the choreographer's provocative texts, the excerpt from "The Days of the Eclipse", by poet Paul Bélanger, and, above all, the hieratic postures contrasting with the flow of body movements and hand gestures makes for an intense feeling throughout the piece.
+This quite recent contemporary dance work, the opening night of which was presented in the unusual set of the Biosphere, on the Montreal St. Helena Island, is a little uncommon in the dance milieu of Montreal.
+The choreography is full of surprises from the invented language sequences, the use of the mnemonic syllables of the tabla oral tradition, the excerpt from poet Paul Bélanger's "The Days of the Eclipse", and other texts by the choreographer.
+Above all, the choreography arranges hieratic postures in sharp contrast with the flow of body movements and hand gestures by dancer Sophie Janssens.

-Merging the music, the dance and the theatre with a consumed art, this visionary work is driven by a figure similar to that of the Coryphaeus of the Greek tragedy or the Sutradharaha of the Sanskrit theatre.
-The central character draws the course of the piece through five intense and coloured episodes of movement to music for percussion and the Kathakali drums.
-Sequences excerpted from the amazing Kathakali dance-theatre are superimposed on the dance and the narrative with video projections on large screens, to suggest the overwhelming flow of time.
-The work ends up with the surprising transformation of the dance character that comes out from the unconscious as an unqualified figure.
+Merging the movement, music and theatre, the choreographyu is driven by a figure similar to the one of the Coryphaeus of the Greek tragedy or the Sutradharaha of the Sanskrit theatre.
+The central character draws the course of the piece through five intense and coloured episodes of movement to the Kathakali percussion music.
+Sequences excerpted from the Kathakali dance-theatre are superimposed on the dance and the narrative with the help of video projections on large screens.

-On a mood, sometimes light, sometimes serious, three characters share the scene: the guide (Richard Tremblay), the dance character (Sophie Janssens), and the percussionist (Bruno Paquet).
+Three characters share the stage: the guide (Richard Tremblay), the dance character (Sophie Janssens), and the percussionist and composer Bruno Paquet.
 Text, movement and percussion music give life to this enthralling dance.

-Jil et Yill is a simple work, one of quality, with clearly delineated atmospheres, complex rhythms, and evocative images.
-While inescapably resorting to Kathakali, which is their meeting place, Richard Tremblay and Bruno Paquet provide an insight into the work, which is at the same time Eastern and fully contemporary.
-Of roughly an hour, and intended for an audience of general culture, this production is a sensitive and inspired integration of the text and music with the matter of the dance.
+Jil et Yill is a simple work merging with complex rhythms and evocative scenes.
+From their Kathakali perspective, Richard Tremblay and Bruno Paquet provide a particular insight into the dance work, which is at the same time Eastern and entirely contemporary.
+Of roughly an hour, and intended for an audience of general culture.

 |